 A final option is loan consolidation.
 This wouldn’t magically make all the money you owed disappear. in fact, consolidation means you are taking out another loan, repaying the original loans with the money from the new borrowed loan, and starting a new payment plan using the new loan.

-[Also Read: What is student loan consolidation? ]
+[ Also Read: What is student loan consolidation? ]

-But for any larger balances, it might be necessary to consider student loan rehabilitation.
+For any larger balances, it might be necessary to consider student loan rehabilitation.
 The federal government does offer a few programs for rehabilitation, but this might not always be the best route depending on the type of student loan debt you have.

-How to avoid falling behind on your student loan payments?
+How to avoid falling behind on payments?

 Set up a good and sound budgeting system so you’re effectively able to manage your money each month.